Alkylbenzene sulfonate: Structure property relationships

 Under ideal conditions the cleaning power of BAS and LAS is very similar, however LAS performs slightly better in normal use conditions, due to it being less affected by hard water.

 Within LAS itself the detergency of the various isomers are fairly similar, however their physical properties (Krafft point, foaming etc.) are noticeably different.

 In particular the Krafft point of the high 2-phenyl product (i.e. the least branched isomer) remains below 0 °C up to 25% LAS whereas the low 2-phenyl cloud point is ~15 °C. This behavior is often exploited by producers to create either clear or cloudy products.

 Environmental fate

-The biodegradability of alkylbenzene sulfonates has been well studied, and is affected by isomerization, in this case, branching.
+The biodegradability of alkylbenzene sulfonates has been well studied.
+Branching or lack thereof ("linear") for the alkyl side chain is decisive.
 The salt of the linear material has an of 2.3 mg/liter for fish, about four times more toxic than the branched compound; however the linear compound biodegrades far more quickly, making it the safer choice over time.
 It is biodegraded rapidly under aerobic conditions with a half-life of approximately 1–3 weeks; oxidative degradation initiates at the alkyl chain.
 Under anaerobic conditions it degrades very slowly or not at all, causing it to exist in high concentrations in sewage sludge, but this is not thought to be a cause for concern as it will rapidly degrade once returned to an oxygenated environment.